What is a Private Right of Action?

 Statutes of Limitations (Time Limit on Filing Claims)

-In all cases, employees must be aware that the Wage and Hour Laws set forth the period of time within which a lawsuit must be filed in court after the violation has occurred.
-This period is called the “statute of limitations”.
-This means that employees must file their complaint before the end of the period or they could lose their right to sue.
+In all cases, employees must be aware that the wage and hour laws set forth the period of time within which a lawsuit must be filed in court after the violation has occurred.
+This period is called the “statute of limitations.”
+Employees must file their complaint before the end of the period or they could lose their right to sue.
 Statutes of limitations for certain private rights of action include:

 - Minimum Wage Law - 3 years (per M.G.L. c.
 151, s.
 20A) (effective 11/18/14)